 If your team manually checks payment outcomes before releasing payments to your users, you may have a low-volume service.
 This would always be the case if you are using payment links.

-You should make sure your service staff check the outcomes of payments in the GOV.UK Pay admin tool before releasing the service to your users.
+You should make sure your service team checks the outcomes of payments in the GOV.UK Pay admin tool before releasing the service to your users.

 Use an automatic mop-up job (recommended)